 Set a tone for open dialogue.
 This is important for setting the groundwork for hard conversations.
 If you have not practiced talking to your children on the normal days, you will struggle to have conversations on the hard ones.

 Some of our best conversations happen in the car.
 We as a family have set the tone of open dialogue (and dance parties) in the car.
-Just recently as my children and I were sitting in the car with Chick-fil-A dinner and my husband ran into the grocery store for peanut butter for lunch boxes the next day, my 6-year-old asked a question.
+Just recently as my children and I sat in the car with a Chick-fil-A dinner and my husband ran into the grocery store for peanut butter for lunch boxes the next day, my 6-year-old asked a question.
 “Do they really kill chickens to make chicken nuggets?”

 I could have easily ignored the question or made a joke to move the conversation.
 I was frightened about where this conversation was going as a person who does not eat a lot of meat myself.
 Instead, I simply answered, “Yes.
 They do kill chickens to make chicken nuggets.”
 She responded, “OK.
 That’s why the cows want you to eat more chicken.”
 And she continued to finish her six-piece nuggets.